asdf-format/asdf-standard/source/tree.rst

-For example the tag of the root element of the tree must always be ``tag:stsci.edu:asdf/0.1.0/core/asdf``, which corresponds to the :ref:`asdf schema <http://stsci.edu/schemas/asdf/0.1.0/core/asdf>` schema.
+For example the tag of the root element of the tree must always be ``tag:stsci.edu:asdf/0.1.0/core/asdf``, which corresponds to the :ref:`asdf schema <http://stsci.edu/schemas/asdf/0.1.0/core/asdf>` --in other words, the top level schema for ASDF trees.
 A validating ASDF reader would encounter the tag when reading in the file, load the corresponding schema, and validate the content against it.
 An ASDF library may also use this information to convert to a native data type that presents a more convenient interface to the user than the structure of basic types stored in the YAML content.

 For example::